 This is why I partly set my books in the Balkans, and most recently Greece, where I now live.
 To me South Eastern Europe has always held a fascination; the way that – on the surface at least – it all seems so different these days, whist underneath the mentality, and predilections, remain much the same.

 My main fictional character is the modern jazz loving, classic car enthusiast, and police murder detective, Chief Inspector Michael Lambert.
 Late of the Thames Valley Police Force, in the UK, he now works for Europol as a liaison officer – the European Union police force in The Hague – although he finds it hard to let go of the reins as a front line murder detective.
 This is especially so in my most recent novel – The Dance of Dimitrios – which takes place in Greece, Bulgaria, and also in London.

 Set once more at the end of the Cold War and Communism, and faced with political intrigue, murder, Al Qaeda and illicit money laundering, DCI Lambert also somehow finds himself embroiled with MI6.
 But now, free from his carping English wife, Lambert also finds new love, and goes to live with Countess Beatrix in Italy.

 There are few good books on the subject of international crime, especially mystery stories which delve into the shady side of politics.
 There are also few mystery novelists, who are prepared to address the thorny political issues of arms dealing, money laundering, people trafficking and terrorism; in their mystery crime fiction, and DCI Michael Lambert will continue to bring a refreshing new slant to good crime fiction books, as they emerge in the future, from the pen of author Patrick Brigham.

 Have a look at my books via the following interactive links –

-BUY A BOOK AS A WINTER WARMER & EASTER
+BUY A BOOK AS A WINTER WARMER OR FOR EASTER

 KEEP UP TO DATE IN THE BALKANS